w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 ## Page footer

-Similar to the page header, most websites also have a region at the bottom of every page that contains general content, such as copyright information, privacy statements, or disclaimers.
+Similar to the page header, most websites also have a region at the bottom of every page that contains site-wide content, such as copyright information, privacy statements, or disclaimers.
 HTML5 provides the `<footer>` element, which can be used to define such a region.

 {::nomarkdown}
 <%= code_start %>